papiodesu/leptos_book/src/reactivity/14_create_effect.md

 });
 ```

-If 「use_last」 is 「true」, effect should rerun whenever 「first」, 「last」, or 「use_last」 changes.
+If "use_last」 is 「true」, effect should rerun whenever 「first」, 「last」, or 「use_last」 changes.
 But if I toggle 「use_last」 to 「false」, a change in 「last」 will never cause the full name to change.
 In fact, 「last」 will be removed from the dependency list until 「use_last」 toggles again.
-This saves us from sending multiple unnecessary requests to the API if I change 「last」 multiple times while 「use_last」 is still 「false」.
+This saves us from sending multiple unnecessary requests to the API if I change 「last」 multiple times while 「use_last」 is still 「false".

 ## To create an effect, or not to create an effect?

 Effects are intended to synchronize the reactive system with the non-reactive world outside, not to synchronize between different reactive values.
 In other words: using an effect to read a value from one signal and set it in another is always sub-optimal.

-If you need to define a signal that depends on the value of other signals, use a derived signal or a [「Memo」](https://docs.rs/leptos/latest/leptos/reactive/computed/struct.Memo.html).
+If you need to define a signal that depends on the value of other signals, use a derived signal or a ["Memo"](https://docs.rs/leptos/latest/leptos/reactive/computed/struct.Memo.html).
 Writing to a signal inside an effect isn’t the end of the world, and it won’t cause your computer to light on fire, but a derived signal or memo is always better—not only because the dataflow is clear, but because the performance is better.

 ```rust
 let (a, set_a) = signal(0);